 An offender who is sentenced from certain classes and prior record levels (Class D, Prior Record Level I through III; Class E, Prior Record Level I through IV; Class F, Prior Record Level I through V; Class G or H, Prior Record Level I through VI) is eligible to be considered for ASR.
 At sentencing the judge may, in his discretion, impose ASR, unless the prosecutor objects.
-ASR entitles an offender, upon successful completion of DACJJ-recommended risk-reduction incentives such as treatment, education and rehabilitation programs, while in prison, to be released and placed on post-release supervision at the shortest mitigated sentence if the offender was given a mitigated sentence.
+ASR entitles an offender, upon successful completion of DAC-recommended risk-reduction incentives such as treatment, education and rehabilitation programs, while in prison, to be released and placed on post-release supervision at the shortest mitigated sentence if the offender was given a non-mitigated sentence or at 80% of the minimum sentence if the offender was given a mitigated sentence.